 Me?
 I love my white jeans.
 They thrive among my wardrobe in a variety of fabrics and textures: in cropped, relaxed and wide-legged styles for flats and flip-flops, and longer bootleg versions just for heels.
 And they certainly aren’t restricted for summer!

 White is the ultimate blank canvas for a riot of colour and textures.
-Wear with navy, or red, or brown, or grey.
+Wear with navy, red, brown or grey.
 Or any colour for that matter!
 Also experiment with a variety of accessories and prints and patterns.
 And when the temperature drops, just throw on a jumper or jacket.

 However, you simply can’t go past the classic combination of black and white.
-The monochromatic tones are very on-trend this season.
-In fact, they’re on-trend every season!!!
-The combo never goes out of fashion.
+The classic combo never goes out of fashion.

-Here’s how you can take white jeans through to winter.
+Here’s how you can take white jeans through to fall and winter.
 It’s just a matter of adding more layers for the cooler months.
-Sure, I’ve opted for fairly plain classic basics; but that’s my style … I do tend to play it safe … some times.
+Sure, I’ve opted for fairly plain classic basics, but that’s my style; I tend to play it safe some times.
 And all the pieces here I’ve had in my wardrobe for many years.
 I have no doubt you already have similar pieces.
 If not, you’ll be able to pick up similar pieces in most stores now.